sympy/sympy/README.md

 To see the history before that point, look at
 <https://github.com/sympy/sympy-old>.

-You can use git to see the biggest developers.
+You can use git to see the largest contributors.
 The command:

     $ git shortlog -ns